 Signature Federal Credit Union is headquartered in Alexandria and is the 26th largest credit union in the state of Virginia.
 It is also the 800th largest credit union in the nation.
 It was established in 1970 and as of December of 2019, it had grown to 55 employees and 23,650 members at 1 location.
 Signature Federal Credit Union has an A+ health rating.

-Membership is open to anyone through membership in the American Consumer Council.
-Membership is also open to employees of the United States Postal Service and to employees and members of other select organizations.
+Signature Federal Credit Union membership is available to anyone through membership in the American Consumer Council.
+Membership is also open to employees of the United States Postal Service and to employees and members of several other select organizations.

 See current membership details

 I read the comments on here before applying, and thought it might be a random bad experience.
 However, it appears to be a pattern of confusion, inconsistency, and not following their own rules and recommendations.

 I was told, "Being a member of other credit unions does not factor into our decision when a potential member is applying for membership with us.
 I always encourage our members to give their other financial institutions some competition and to compare rates to see who exactly is offering the best product.
 I believe in what Signature FCU has to offer and am confident in our products, our rates and our ability to accommodate our members.
 If you have any questions regarding some of our rates and services, please do not hesitate to contact us.
 We thank you again for you interest in joining Signature FCU."